samjones00/docs/docs/_documentation/ztest.md

 <img src="https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/svg/servicify.svg" width="100%">

-AutoGen's code generation is programmatically customizable where the generated types can be easily augmented with additional declarative attributes to inject your App's conventions into the auto generated services & types to apply custom behavior like Authorization & additional validation rules.
+**AutoGen's** code generation is programmatically customizable where the generated types can be easily augmented with additional declarative attributes to inject your App's conventions into the auto generated Services & Types to apply custom behavior like Authorization & additional validation rules.
 After codifying your system conventions the generated classes can optionally be "ejected" where code-first development can continue as normal.

-This feature enables rewriting parts or modernizing legacy systems with the least amount of time & effort, once Servicified you can take advantage of declarative features like Multitenancy, Optimistic Concurrency & Validation, enable automatic features like Executable Audit History, allow business users to maintain validation rules in its RDBMS, manage them through **Studio** & have them applied instantly at runtime and visibly surfaced through ServiceStack's myriad of [client UI auto-binding options](/world-validation).
-The Studio Desktop App can give stakeholders an instant UI to quickly access and search through their data, import custom queries directly into Excel or access them in other registered Content Types through a custom UI where fine-grained app-level access can be applied to customize which tables & operations different users have.
+This feature enables rewriting parts or modernizing legacy systems with the least amount of time & effort, once Servicified you can take advantage of declarative features like Multitenancy, Optimistic Concurrency & Validation, enable automatic features like Executable Audit History, allow business users to maintain validation rules in its RDBMS, manage them through **Studio** & have them applied instantly at runtime and visibly surfaced through ServiceStack's myriad of [client UI auto-binding options](/world-validation). **Studio** can then enable stakeholders with an instant UI to quickly access and search through their data, import custom queries directly into Excel or access them in other registered
+Content Types through a custom UI where fine-grained app-level access can be applied to customize which tables & operations different users have.

 ### gRPC's Typed protoc Universe

 <img src="https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/svg/grpc-icon-color.svg" height="100" align="right">

-AutoGen also enables access to ServiceStack's ecosystem of metadata services & connectivity options where it's now become the fastest way to generate gRPC endpoints over an existing system.
-This is especially exciting as other then enabling high-performance endpoints to your Systems data, it opens it up to [all languages in gRPC's protoc universe](https://grpc.io/docs/languages/).
+**AutoGen** also enables access to ServiceStack's ecosystem of metadata services & connectivity options where it's now become the
+**fastest way to generate gRPC endpoints** over an existing system.
+This is especially exciting as in addition to enabling high-performance connectivity to your Systems data, it opens it up to [all languages in gRPC's protoc universe](https://grpc.io/docs/languages/).

-Whilst the Smart, Generic [C# / F# / VB.NET Service Clients](/grpc-generic) continue to provide the best UX for consuming gRPC Services, one of the nicest protoc generated clients languages is [Dart](http://dart.dev) - a clean, modern high-level language with native class performance & script-like productivity where individual source files can be run immediately without compilation, it's quality tooling & static analysis, high-level features like async/await make it an ideal exploratory language for consuming gRPC endpoints.
+Whilst the Smart, Generic [C# / F# / VB.NET Service Clients](/grpc-generic) continue to provide the best UX for consuming gRPC Services, one of the nicest **protoc generated** clients languages is [Dart](http://dart.dev) - a modern high-level language with native class performance & script-like productivity where individual source files can be run immediately without compilation, it's quality tooling, static analysis & high-level features like async/await make it an ideal exploratory language for consuming gRPC endpoints.

 ### Dart gRPC Script Playground

 <img src="https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/svg/dart-logo.svg" height="75" align="right">

-In this quick demo will show an example of instantly Servicifying a database & access via gRPC in minutes, by starting with a new
-[grpc](https://github.com/NetCoreTemplates/grpc) project from scratch, [mix](/mix-tool) in
-[autocrudgen](https://gist.github.com/gistlyn/464a80c15cb3af4f41db7810082dc00c) to configure AutoQuery's AutoGen feature to generate
-AutoQuery services for the registered [sqlite](https://gist.github.com/gistlyn/768d7b330b8c977f43310b954ceea668) RDBMS that's copied into the project from the [northwind.sqlite](https://gist.github.com/gistlyn/97d0bcd3ebd582e06c85f8400683e037) gist.
+This quick demo shows an example of instantly Servicifying a database & accesses it via gRPC in minutes, starting with a new [grpc](https://github.com/NetCoreTemplates/grpc) project from scratch, it [mixes](/mix-tool) in [autocrudgen](https://gist.github.com/gistlyn/464a80c15cb3af4f41db7810082dc00c) to configure **AutoGen** to generate AutoQuery services for the registered [sqlite](https://gist.github.com/gistlyn/768d7b330b8c977f43310b954ceea668) RDBMS that's copied into the project from the [northwind.sqlite](https://gist.github.com/gistlyn/97d0bcd3ebd582e06c85f8400683e037) gist.